InfoELSBIotEcoSystem/openBOS-API-Doc/content/20_prerequisites/20_howToStart.md

-# How to connect a Building edge openBOS&reg; device to ABB cloud and get ready to using the open APIs?
+# How to connect a Building edge?

 ## Prerequisites
 These steps have to be performed before starting to use the openBOS&reg; APIs: